Segermes: Archaeology

-It is located in the south-east of Zaghouan (Zika) and is only 20 km away.
-It is about 38 km southwest of the city of Nabeul.

 Bishopric

-Segermes became a bishopric.
+Segermes is an ancient bishopric of the Roman province of Byzacena.
 While it is no longer a residential see, it is included in the Catholic Church's list of titular sees.
-As of 2007 the titular bishop of the see is Josef Clemens.
+As of 2007 the titular bishop of the see is Josef Clemens, former secretary of the Pontifical Council for the Laity.

-Segerme, identifiable with Henchir-El-Arat in present-day Tunisia, is an ancient episcopal seat of the Roman province of Bizacena.

-There are five documented bishops of Segerme.
+There are five documented bishops of Segermes.